Andabe-Net/TCP-IP-Sockets-Program-Server-and-client/README.md

 The sockets way of communication can work with any kind of network.
 However, IP is the most widely used network and the most common use of sockets.

+There are a few steps involved in using sockets:
+1. Create the socket
+2. Identify the socket
+3. On the server, wait for an incoming connection
+4. On the client, connect to the server's socket
+5. Send and receive messages
+6. Close the socket

 #Implimented in python, this exercise gave me a deeper understanding of socket mechanism, fundamentals of building servers, and for TCP/IP communication in particular.
 Love to see the server and client communicate from exploring an interface to the nework layer with code.